Can Life Insurance Cover Funeral Costs?

 The Pros?
 Traditional life insurance for funeral expenses is slightly more affordable and has better guarantees.
 What does that mean?
 You receive higher guaranteed cash values and paid up insurance amounts with these policies.
 Not to mention, a full medical exam is the gold standard when it comes to underwriting, so your coverage will be very secure.

 What are the Cons?
 If you have any moderate health issues – many seniors do – you won’t qualify for the best rates, if you qualify at all.
 Also, these traditional plans have minimum coverage amounts of anywhere between $25,000 to $50,000.
 So if you’re only looking for $5,000 to cover a cremation, you’re out of luck.

-No-medical life insurance plans are affordable, easy to qualify for and can be purchased in smaller face amounts of $5,000 and up.
+These simplified issue life insurance plans are affordable, easy to qualify for and can be purchased in smaller face amounts of $5,000 and up.
 These programs are ideal for seniors who are on fixed incomes.